2 killed after man jumps from Yonkers building rooftop, lands on person below

 ALSO READ | Body matching Gabby Petito found in Grand Teton; Brian Laundrie still missing in Florida

 Both men died at the scene.
+They have not been identified.

 Investigators are interviewing witnesses and family members and reviewing surveillance footage.